Yeonjun: Public image and endorsements

-Yeonjun has been nicknamed "K-pop's 4th Generation It Boy" by multiple sources, and has appeared on the Korean Business Research Institute's male celebrity brand reputation list, a chart that records Korean celebrities with the most online searches and engagements.
+Yeonjun has been nicknamed "K-pop's 4th Generation It boy" by multiple sources, and has appeared on the Korean Business Research Institute's male celebrity brand reputation list, a chart that records Korean celebrities with the most online searches and engagements.
 He ranked within the top 20 in November 2020, and the top 30 in both February and March 2023.

 Yeonjun has appeared in various fashion magazines including Dazed Korea, GQ Korea, W Korea, Elle Korea and Paper Magazine.
 He featured on the cover of the September 2022 special edition of the Japanese fashion magazine SPUR.
 On May 31, 2024, Yeonjun was announced as the global brand ambassador of the Italian luxury fashion house Moncler.

+On March 10, 2026, Yeonjun walked the runway for Miu Miu at Paris Fashion Week.
+In April 2026, Yeonjun was officially announced as a Friend of the House for Miu Miu.

 Philanthropy

 In May 2024, Yeonjun donated 50 million won to Hallym Burn Foundation, an organization dedicated to assisting firefighters in their crucial line of duty.